galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - No obvious “best” way to describe an open science collaborative ecosystem.
 > - No known terminology for the components or interactions.
 > - Need to invent a descriptive approach.
-{:  .details}
+{:  .tip}

 ## People + resource inputs = project outputs
-- A kind of functional equation for Galaxy
+- An equation that summarises the Galaxy project
-- Explanation in the optional detail sections
+- Explanation in the optional detail sections below
+- People are the key to everything.

 > <details-title>People working together make the project possible</details-title>
 > - That might seem trite, but it's how open source succeeds.